riotu-lab/ROSNavBench/docs/Trajectories.md

 ```

-##Auto generated trajectories
+## Auto generated trajectories
 The options are: short_trajectory, long_trajectory, waypoints.
-Specify as much trajectories as you wish as shown below.
-Note that a single spawn pose is needed; however, this will not be the spawn pose for the trajectioers.
+Specify as many trajectories as you wish as shown below.
+Note that a single spawn pose is needed; however, this will not be the spawn pose for the trajectories.
 ```bash
 auto_generated_trajectory:
   spawn_pose: